IIIF/api/source/presentation/4.0/model.md

 ### target
 {: #target}

 The target of an Annotation.
-The resources listed in `target` can be instances of `SpecificResource`, core Structural Resources, Content Resources, or one of the aggregate constructions of `Choice`, `Composite`, `List` and `Independents` if there are multiple targets.
+The resources listed in `target` can be instances of Specific Resource, core Structural Resources, Content Resources, or one of the aggregate constructions of Choice, Composite, List and Independents if there are multiple targets.

 For more information about Annotation targets, see the [W3C Annotation Model](https://www.w3.org/TR/annotation-model/#bodies-and-targets).